Pitrified/snippet/go/blinker/cellfire/README.md

 Random communications between cells and fireflies.

+Cache the entire distance comm decision as `[][]bool`: even with radius 200, you need only 40kB.
+You could then use proper L2 distance easily.

+MAYBE copy the Fireflies map to Nudgeable map, then a firefly blinks, delete her from Nudgeable.
+When computing the distances, use only Nudgeable, so the loops get shorter and there is no need to access f.nudgeable.

+NOTE: all this might fire simultaneously, not just in this step the first blink could nudge some of them and make them blink in step eg deadlines f1 1010 f2 1020, clock 1050 both blink, but if f2 is in range with f1, f2 should blink at 1010 MAYBE do a minimal distance check only between these? but also the neighboring ones...
+The point is that if they nudge each other in this simulation step, there is actually a NudgeAmount of time elapsed eg deadlines f1 1010 f2 1020 f3 1015, clock 1050, all in range if f3 is the first parsed in the map, f2 is nudged by her (f1 is not) and we have to wait f1-f2 for the correct firing of f2 at 1010 so maybe we could keep computing all pairs? at this point a cache of distances might be useful.

+Send the nudge to the neighbors also on the corner cell.

+# Implementation details

 No fancy timers to make the fireflies blink.
 We keep an internal `us` clock, and advance it as needed.
 (Possibly as parallel as possible.)